krishpatel9362-kp/Leetcode-Journey/Two-Pointers/README.md

 - Time Complexity: O(n²)
 - Space Complexity: O(1)

+## 1 - Triplets with Smaller Sum

+- Brute force checks every possible triplet and takes O(n³).
+- Sorting the array enables the use of the Two Pointers pattern.
+- Fix one element and search for valid pairs using left and right pointers.
+- If the current triplet sum is smaller than X, all elements between left and right also form valid triplets.
+- Count multiple triplets at once using (right - left) instead of checking each individually.
+- This counting trick reduces the complexity from O(n³) to O(n²).
+- Time Complexity: O(n²)
+- Space Complexity: O(1)

 ## What I Learned

 - Sorted arrays often allow duplicates to be processed in a single pass.